rakuten-ads/Rakuten-Ads-JS/README.md

 </script>
 ```

-If you want to adjust padding, padding element should be included in runa tag
+If you want to adjust padding, padding element should be included in runa tag.

 ```html
 <div id="rdn-adspot-274-58440529" style="padding:10px 30px;"></div>